 Outside the pub, my eyes are drawn to a flaming sunset, a ball of blazing crimson that glows like a giant opal against the clear sky.

 I feel moved by the raw beauty of the outback and honoured to have met some amazing characters who call the outback home.
 And certainly, there’s no better person to make this introduction than the outback postie.
+What an outback adventure!

 Discover South Australia